 Imagine a world in which in-car technology can report on itself, negating any ‘he said, she said’ claim difficulties and annihilating lengthy processes for claimants.

 You crash.
 Your car and the vehicle you interacted with immediately and automatically report on exactly the nature of the collision, as sensors in the vehicle will already have ascertained the extent of the damage.
 Most of the information will be automatically gathered by the insurers involved.

 Instead of that ten to fifteen-minute auto claim questionnaire, you might have to answer a couple of dozen questions.

 We might even find that damage claims are automatically paid up, as before a claim is even filed, the insurer will have a take on the incident and the damages done.
 And forget a cheque – a direct deposit will appear in your bank.
 This is insurance, rewritten, in a self-service orientated fashion.

-Whilst this article only touches the surface of what tech innovations can mean for insurance, as R&D tax incentive advisors, Kene Partners are excited to see what’s next for the industry as we move to an increasingly innovative, digital world.
+Whilst this article only touches the surface of what tech innovations can mean for insurance, as R&D tax incentive advisors, we’re excited to see what’s next for the industry as we move to an increasingly innovative, digital world.